Last Updated on May 9, 2026 by Bibhu Ranjan Mund, MPH

 | E. coli | Contaminated vegetables | Severe diarrhea |

-Avoiding Some Foods and Cooking Practices During Pregnancy:
+Avoiding Some Foods During Pregnancy:

 - Do not store cooked or raw food at room temperature above 2 hours.